 My first impressions of the house was the size of it.
 This place is enormous!
 Our house in Kansas was 3,000 sq. ft., and that has nothing on this place.
 It is 2 floors with a basement.
 The main floor has a large entry way, living room, dining room, kitchen, family room, play room and office, as well as 2 half-baths.
 The 2nd floor has 5 bedrooms, 2 full baths, and another 1/2 bath.
 In the master, there is a walk in closet that has its own hallway.
 Even on my best day I don't have enough clothes to require that much room.
 The basement has a 2nd full size kitchen, but is not equiped with a stove.
 That is where the washer and dryer and deep freeze have been put.
 There is a room that resembles the dining room and another room we don't really know the purpose of.
 I may put my quilting frame down there later.
 In the back is an old steam room that doesn't work any more.
 The woman showing us the place said its not good for anything other than a bug trap now (and oh, how right she is).
 There is also another 1/2 bath down there.
 Like I said, this place is huge.

 So, here are the long awaited pictures of the house.
-Let me know what you think.
+Let me know what y

 The first photo is of what our house looks like from the street.
 This is what it looks like from inside the gate.